 He was taken to the neonatal intensive care unit and the whole NICU team cared for him as their own.
 Each day that Brandon survived was a miracle, and by late June, the Kims were told to “start painting the baby’s room.”
 They went home one night thinking that things were getting better only to be called back to the hospital in the morning.
 When they got to the hospital they learned that their baby’s stomach and body had swollen dramatically – the baby’s intestinal wall lining was dying.
 Brandon was fighting for his life – again.

-Dr. Ram and his team worked tirelessly over the next several months to bring the baby back to health.
+Dr. Ramanathan, also known as Dr. Ram, and his team worked tirelessly over the next several months to bring the baby back to health.